ashleyyytjh/IS216-frontend/README.md

 ### 🎯 Intended Users
 SMU Students who are in need of notes for their modules SMU Studens who would want to sell their notes and earn some quick cash.
-Identify your target user groups.
-Examples: small-business owners, caregivers, students, pet adopters, etc.

 ### 💡 What Users Can Do & Benefits
-Explain the core features and the benefit each provides.

 | Feature | Description | User Benefit |
 |:--|:--|:--|